Civil Liability of Government Officers: Property Rights and Official Accountability, 1978 Law and Contemporary Problems 8 (1978)

 Date of Authorship for this Version

 Mashaw, Jerry L., "Civil Liability of Government Officers: Property Rights and Official Accountability" (1978).
 Faculty Scholarship Series.
-Paper 1156.
+1156.